dstiliadis/sched-bench/README.md

 POD at small timescales we significantly limit the ability of the system to take advantage of statistical multiplexing gains.
 This limitation leads to lower overall resource utilization that can translate to either higher costs or lower performance.
+Limits are useful only if we know the right timescales to use.

 ## Know Your Limits